 What are codecs?

 We mentioned codecs in the last section, but what exactly are they?
 If Bluetooth is the technology that enables two devices to communicate with each other, then codecs can be thought of as the language that they speak.
-When two devices speak the speak the same language, they can communicate faster and send more data between each other which results in better sound quality.
+When two devices speak the same language, they can communicate faster and send more data between each other which results in better sound quality.
 Some of the best codecs have high transfer rates if both devices are compatible, and if they aren’t then everything just reverts down to the basic codec called SBC.
 Unfortunately, codecs can be a bit finicky and as we mentioned before don’t always work the way they’re intended to which is why wired headphones usually sound better.
 Though it is worth mentioning that Qualcomm has a new codec coming called aptX adaptive that seems promising, but we’ll have to wait to test it ourselves before we get our hopes up.

 How does active noise cancelling work?